A hybrid model for the population dynamics of periodical cicadas: Discussion

 \section{Discussion}

-The spatial distribution of periodical cicadas remains enigmatic: all populations exist within broods spanning large, non-overlapping geograhical areas with well-defined boundaries.
+The spatial distribution of periodical cicadas remains enigmatic: all populations exist within broods spanning large, non-overlapping geographical areas with well-defined boundaries.
 Within each brood, development is synchronized such that adults emerge synchronously every 13 or 17 years. (\cite{Lloyd1966,Dybas1974,Williams1995}).
 Using a combination of analytic and numerical methods, we studied a nonlinear Leslie matrix model with the aim of determining the conditions under which a single-brood stable equilibrium exists.
 The main mathematical tool employed here is continuous time approximation to juvenile development allowing us to replace the high-dimensional Leslie matrix model by a far more tractable hybrid model.
+In the context of the hybrid model we proved a theorem showing that all equilibria with more than one extant brood are linearly unstable.
+The proof is quite general insofar as it does not depend on the specific forms of competition and reproduction except for the following features.
+First, reproduction has positive density dependence and, second, competition applies equally to all juvenile age classes.
+The instability of the two-brood and all-brood states arises from the growth of one brood at the expense of the other(s).

-In the context of this model we studied equilibria consisting of a single brood, two broods and all broods.
+Using the hybrid model we studied equilibria consisting of a single brood, two broods and all broods.
 We showed that the single-brood equilibrium exists and is stable so long as competition, predation and mortality are not too strong relative to fecundity.
-The two-brood and all-brood equilibria exists over a much narrower range of parameters and are always unstable.
+The two-brood and all-brood equilibria exist over a much narrower range of parameters and, according to Theorem \ref{thm:2}, are always unstable.
 While we have considered only two multiple-brood equilibria, the methods used here, with additional work, would also be applicable to three and higher numbers of broods equilibria.
 The analysis of the two-brood equilibrium in the hybrid model involves two coupled differential equations, while analyzing a $k$-brood state would involve $k$ differential equations.
-The instability of the two-brood and all-brood states arises from the growth of one brood at the expense of the other(s).
-We believe the same phenomenon would apply to $k$-brood states.
-Our results strongly support the conjecture that the only stable equilibrium of the underlying Leslie matrix model consists of a single brood.

 Our model contains five parameters that control competition, the functional response for predation, mortality and fecundity.
 We showed that these five parameters can be reduced to three dimensionless parameters that describe the properties of the single-brood and two-brood equilibria, while the all-broods equilibrium requires four dimensionless parameters.
 Within the hybrid model, the region of existence and stability of the three equilibria can be easily determined.